-- Stroll Bergen's UNESCO-listed waterfront & cobblestone streets
+- Stroll Bergen's UNESCO-listed waterfront and cobblestone streets

-- Explore the fjord-side towns of Flåm, Balestrand & Fjærland
+- Explore the fjord-side towns of Flåm, Balestrand, and Fjærland

 - Experience spectacular scenery from the world-famous Flåm Railway

-- Cruise & kayak along Norway's longest, deepest fjord
+- Cruise and kayak along Norway's longest, deepest fjord

 Welcome to Bergen!
 One of the oldest ports in Europe, this cobblestone wharf city boasts a spectacular setting, surrounded by ocean, mountains, and fjords.
 Its easily walkable center offers a vast selection of cultural and outdoorsy activities, not to mention a lively restaurant and nightlife scene thanks to its large student population.

-Start with a ride on the Fløibanen funicular (or hike the trail on foot) to the top of Mount Fløyen—one of Bergen's seven peaks—for the best views of the city.
+Start with a ride on the Fløibanen funicular (or hike the trail on foot) to the top of Mount Fløyen—one of Bergen's seven peaks—for the city's best views.
 Take a leisurely stroll back down the path while discovering hidden troll sculptures along the way.
 Make sure to check out the Bryggen area of downtown to view the waterfront wooden houses that characterize the city.
 Dating back to the 1700s, the whole neighborhood is now a UNESCO World Heritage Site.

 When evening rolls around, head out to dinner and immerse yourself in the city's delightful downtown.
 Some local recommendations include: